PhRudolph/sweeper-angular-13/frontend/README.md

 A more advanced feature is that you can click on a number and when there is the same amount of flags around it, it will automatically reveal the tiles the adjacent tiles that dont have a flag.
 But be careful.
 If your flag is wrong, then it might reveal a bomb and you loose.

+For you to be able to fully analyse your exploding, there will be green and red backgrounds that indicate wether or not a flag you placed was on a bomb.
+Those green bombs you discovered are unexplodable.
+But if you like, you can still explode all the other mines.
+For fun.

 # Sweeper

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.
+And with Angular Material version 13.0.0.

 ## Development server